blackTieV2/MySaves/Moore, R (1990) King Warrior Magician Lover/Moore,R(1990)_King_Warrior_Magician_Lover.md

 The Lover keeps the other masculine energies humane, loving, and related to each other and to the real life situation of human beings struggling in a difficult world.
 The King, the Warrior, and the Magician, as we've suggested, harmonize pretty well with each other.
 They do so because, without the Lover, they are all essentially detached from life.
 They need the Lover to energize them, to humanize them, and to give them their ultimate purpose—love.
 They need the Lover to keep them from becoming sadistic.

 The Lover needs them as well.
 The Lover without boundaries, in his chaos of feeling and sensuality, needs the King to define limits for him, to give him structure, to order his chaos so that it can be channeled creatively.
 Without limits, the Lover energy turns negative and destructive.
 The Lover needs the Warrior in order to be able to act decisively, in order to detach, with the clean cut of the sword, from the web of immobilizing sensuality.
 The Lover needs the Warrior to destroy the Golden Temple, which keeps him fixated.
-And the Lover needs the

-Conclusion:
+And the Lover needs the Magician to help him back off from the ensnaring effect of his emotions, in order to reflect, to get a more objective perspective on things, to disconnect—enough at least to see the big picture and to experience the reality beneath the seeming.

+Tragically, the unrelenting attacks on our vitality and on our "shining" begin early in our lives.
+Many of us may have so repressed the Lover in us that it has become very hard for us to feel passionate about anything in our lives.
+The trouble with most of us is not that we feel too much passion, but that we don't feel our passion much at all.
+We don't feel our joy.
+We don't feel able to be alive and to live our lives the way we wanted to live them when we began.
+We may even think that feelings and, in particular, *our* feelings, are annoying encumbrances and inappropriate for a man.
+But let us not surrender our lives!
+Let us find the spontaneity and joy of life inside ourselves.
+Then not only will we live our lives more abundantly, but we will enable others to live, perhaps for the first time in *their* lives.

+---

+### *Conclusion:*

-Accessing the Archetypal Powers of the Mature Masculine
+#### *Accessing the Archetypal Powers of the Mature Masculine*

 When Lord of the Flies, William Golding's classic novel about English schoolboys marooned on a tropical island, was recently redone in cinematic form, critics of the new movie asked why the story had been remade.
 Even though this latest film version of Golding's story may not be the best cinema, the answer is that this work, in whatever form, speaks directly and powerfully about the human situation on this planet.